ADVOCATING FOR

 Help pass House Bill 147 by writing a letter of support to Rep. Mike Prax in the House Labor and Commerce Committee.

 Lawmakers in Juneau want to know that Alaskans support the care HB 147 would enable.
 The best way to tell them is through a personalized letter detailing your positive experience working with naturopathic doctors.
-Letters could also include negative experiences, such as having to see multiple providers when your ND had the training and expertise to help you.
+Letters could also include negative experiences, such as having to see multiple providers to get prescriptions when your ND had the training and expertise to help you.

 Here is a sample letter for you to adapt: